dovedevic/memonavirus/README.md

 # The r/memes Memonavirus

 This event repository is hosting the code and sources that support the event listed [here](https://www.reddit.com/r/memes/comments/fky5cz/rmemes_memonavirus_community_event/) on Reddit's r/memes.
+Update thread [here](https://www.reddit.com/r/memes/comments/fm5k7j/rmemes_memonavirus_update_thread/).

 As an overview, this is what the repository holds